swamiiyer/swamiiyer.github.io/_pages/index.md

 ### Other Interests

-Books (on an assortment of topics), gastronomy, music, photography, travel, Vipassana meditation
+Books (on an assortment of topics), gastronomy, music, travel, Vipassana meditation

 ### Education